EVEREST – The name itself conjures up feats of strength and stories of both human triumph and tribulation.

 It is the glimmering goal of mountaineers around the world, standing as a beacon for both challenge and self-discovery.
-Many climbers begin the seemingly simple task of climbing mountains when, somewhere along the line, we read a book or watched a movie about the timeless adventure coming from the highest peak on this rocky planet.
+Many climbers begin the seemingly simple task of climbing mountains when, somewhere along the line, we read a book or watched a movie about epic adventures from the highest peak on this rocky planet.

-Timeline Along The Road to Everest
+Timeline Along The Road To Everest

-STAGE 1: The Basics
+Stage 1: The Basics

 Enroll in a basic mountaineering course to learn the basics of snow travel, glacier travel, and start to scratch the surface of moving in the vertical realm.
-Learning the basics about mountain travel will build a strong foundation from which your mountaineering career will grow.
+Learning the basics of mountain travel will build a strong foundation from which your mountaineering career will grow.

-STAGE 2: Introductory and Intermediate High Altitude Peaks
+Stage 2: Introductory and Intermediate High-Altitude Peaks

-Take your fundamental skills learned in stage 1 and begin to apply them to high altitude peaks across the world.
+Take your fundamental skills learned in stage 1 and begin to apply them to high-altitude peaks across the world.
 We recommend climbing 3 peaks in the introductory to intermediate realm before moving on in The Road to Everest.

 This step is all about altitude experience above 6000m while improving efficiency in building camps, and generally finding comfort existing at altitude.
 Complete this stage and you’ll be ready to test your mettle on an 8000m peak.

 Rising above all other mountain peaks and standing at 29,029’/8848m, Mt Everest, or Chomolongma in Tibetan, is the culmination of a dream.
 You’ve spent years acquiring the experience needed to be a critical player on an Everest climbing team by honing your craft on peaks across the world.
-You’re confident you have what it takes to take on the Big E. Time to head out and put all that hard earned experience to use.
+You’re confident you have what it takes to take on the Big E. Time to head out and put all that hard-earned experience to use.